ngol0/advanced-DL-learning/README.md

 ## Introduction
 This is the projects done after every module in the course provided by Andrew Ng's [DeepLearning.ai](https://www.coursera.org/learn/advanced-computer-vision-with-tensorflow/).
 There are 4 projects in total for 4 different topics.
 The project details could be found below.
 The topics and models covered in each module include:

+* #### Transfer Learning:
-*1. Transfer learning:* transfer learning with ResNet50, object localization model architecture, evaluating object localization.
+  transfer learning with ResNet50, object localization model architecture, evaluating object localization.

+* #### Object Detection:
-*2. Object Detection:* model architecture of R-CNN, Fast R-CNN, Faster R-CNN, finetune RetinaNet. \n
+  model architecture of R-CNN, Fast R-CNN, Faster R-CNN, finetune RetinaNet. \n

+* #### Image Segmentation:
-*3. Image segmentation:* model architecture of U-Net, segmentation implemention with FCN
+  model architecture of U-Net, segmentation implemention with FCN

+* #### Visualization and Interpretability:
-*4. Visualization and Interpretability:* visualize model predictions and understand CNNs
+  visualize model predictions and understand CNNs

 ## Project Details